-LEED Platinum Aspirations for the Only Public Higher Education Institution in D.C.
+LEED Platinum Certification for the Only Public Higher Education Institution in D.C.

 The University of the District of Columbia, Washington’s only public higher education institution, has catered chiefly to commuting students since its founding in 1977.
 Set back from the street and featuring brutalist 1970s-era architecture, the university’s campus was nondescript and easy to miss.
 The new Student Center changes that by creating a new gateway and public face for the university.
 The building is the new “heart” of the campus, engaging and supporting students academically and socially while acting as a critical link between the university and its District neighbors.